acceleratescience/ai-core-concepts/docs/generative-ai.md

 There are some considerations to take into account when using foundation models that have been trained by an outside organisation:

 - For many public models, there are varying levels of openness.
 Often the model weights might be available, but details about the training set may not be public.
 This lack of transparency can make it difficult, as a researcher, to fully know how your AI model has been trained.
-- If a model is hosted by an organisation behind an API, we cannot be sure what changes they are making, and that can affect reproducibility
+- If a model is hosted by an organisation behind an API, we cannot be sure what changes they are making, and that can affect reproducibility of experiments.
 - These models are typically trained on large amounts of data from the internet, which brings with it societal biases that become embedded in the model.
 - There's a large environmental cost to using these models.